-The data collected on the technology you have been provided with is to aid the mangement of your diabetes.
-This can be dowloaded and viewed by yourself and your diabetes team.
-This allows a visual representation of your blood glucose levels and other information from your meter over a set time e.g. 2 weeks.
+The data collected on the technology you have been provided with is to aid the management of your diabetes.
+This can be loaded and viewed by yourself and your diabetes team.
+This allows a visual representation of your blood glucose levels and other information from your meter or sensor over a set time e.g. 2 weeks.
 Changes to your diabetes management can be made from this data to optimise your diabetes control.

-Diasend allows easy uploading of information from most, but not all, glucose meters, insulin pumps, CGM and mobile apps.
-For technology that does not upload to Diasend, other companies have different platforms to download their devices.
+Glooko allows easy uploading of information from most, but not all, glucose meters, insulin pumps, CGM and mobile apps.
+For technology that does not upload to Glooko other companies have different platforms to upload their devices.
 Please discuss your technology with your nurse for further information.